-Success makes you believe that your character is the cause of your success and disregard luck and other people influence.
+Success makes you believe that your character is the cause of your success and disregards luck and other people's influence.

 Silence makes others uncomfortable and defensive.
 They will fill the vacuum with comments that may reveal useful information.

-How to Become Indispensable: (1) Become skilled in a talent or skill that can not easily be replaced.
-(2) Have specialized knowledge.
+Become skilled in a talent or skill that can not easily be replaced.

 23. Second-Order Thinking